Ch’i or Qi (氣), meaning energy.

-The philosophy states that Ki is a vital invisible force that circulates in the body’s invisible meridians (also earth has meridians).
+The philosophy states that Chi is a vital invisible force that circulates in the body’s invisible meridians.
 When the energy flows through the body’s meridians, the body is in balance and you feel good.

-If we choose to study ”Ki” from a traditional sport perspective, you end up in the area of sport psychology, where you for example with the help of meditation can train your focus (to remove the unnecessary thoughts, and visualize reaching the goal).
+If we choose to learn ”chi” from a traditional sports perspective, we end up in the field of sports psychology, where you for example with the help of meditation can train your focus to eliminate unnecessary thoughts and visualize achieving goals.

-Imagine a long distance runner standing on the World Championship arena, with thousands of people watching him; some of them are wanting him to win, others are wishing for him to fail.
-What would happen if he started thinking thoughts like: I am not going to win, I cannot do this, and I am not good enough.
-I am going to trip on my own feet and fall on my nose!
-I am not going to win … and so on.
-Without a doubt, he will not win.
-And he is probably going to trip on his feet and fall on his nose too!
+Imagine the long-distance runner standing in the world championship arena, with thousands of people watching him; Some of them want him to win, others want him to fail.
+What will happen if he starts thinking like; I can’t do this, and I’m not good enough, I won’t win … and so on.
+Without hesitation, he won’t win.
 Why?
-Because that was the message he sent to his brain, it was the inner vision he created for himself.
+Because it was the message he sent to his brain, it was the inner vision he created for himself.

 A lot of people spend their lives wishing and hoping for certain things to happen, or for things to change.
 Others take action and make things happen, make things change.
 The main difference is that some people have mental blockings, holding them back from doing what they really want to do.
 But I firmly believe, that the only blockings that exists, are those which you create for yourself!

-This also means that if we adopt the philosophies and strongly believe in the mystical energies, it gives us the capacity to do things that is beyond the reach of ―normal humans.
-It gives us the power to control the experience of pain, to overcome physical and mental limitations, to be healed and to heal others, because we believe in it.
+If we adopt the philosophy and strongly believe in the force, it gives us the capacity to do things that is beyond the reach of normal humans.
+This gives us the power to control pain experiences, to overcome physical and mental limitations, to be cured, and to heal others, because we believe in it.